Table of Contents

 What is a DMS Integration?

 Dealer Spike links your DMS to your Dealer Spike website, which enables us to import the inventory from your DMS or a third party to your website.
 Inventory data files are sent to us via an FTP file drop, or we can pull data from an API.
 This inventory import is sometimes referred to as a “feed.”
 Dealer Spike only supports inventory imports from approved DMS systems.

 The first step for you, the dealer, is to connect with your DMS provider and let them know you will be integrating your DMS with your new Dealer Spike website to feed major unit inventory to the website.
 The DMS provider may have additional requirements for you to complete before Dealer Spike can begin the integration process.
 There may be a cost involved from the third party.

 Dealer Spike will need the DMS provider to send an inventory feed file before we can begin the integration process.
 Although we will work directly with the DMS provider on this, it is vital that you ask them to respond quickly to our request for this file as we cannot begin our process without it.

 The second step is to let us know how you'd like your inventory to display on your website.
 This allows us to immediately begin building your inventory import logic.
-Your Dealer Spike Launch Coordinator will provide the link to you at the beginning of the website build process.
+Your Dealer Spike Launch Coordinator will gather this information from you at the beginning of the website build process.